 Nursing informatics is a rapidly evolving discipline that impacts all areas of nursing practice.
 Students in this course establish foundational knowledge for understanding and practicing nursing informatics in healthcare settings.
+Students increase their awareness of the innovative ways the informatics discipline is helping transform healthcare policies and procedures by appraising the many roles of nurse informaticists.
 Students explore models and theories that support nursing informatics and examine the use of information technology in support of decisions that promote safety and quality in patient-centered care.
 They also differentiate concerns about information protection and system integrity.
-Using concepts learned in the course, students engage in assignments through which they focus on nursing practice in healthcare applications, thus acquiring necessary skills to improve the management of healthcare through informatics nursing practice.
+Using concepts learned in the course, students engage in assignments through which they focus on healthcare applications, thus acquiring necessary skills to improve the management of healthcare through nursing informatics practice.

-Effective knowledge and information flow is critical in the coordination of patient care.
 Nurses are at the center of care coordination for patients, and informatics nurses are central to the design and development of information systems that support workflow in nursing practice.
-Students in this course examine the analysis, design, development, implementation, and evaluation of electronic information systems in healthcare systems.
-They compare, contrast, and critique methods of system design.
-Students also focus on workflow modeling, including assessment of current state workflow and the design of future state workflow, and they examine workflow design best practices to support the implementation and optimization of electronic health records.
+This course examines the analysis, design, development, and implementation of electronic information systems in health care.
+Students compare, contrast, and critique methods of system design.
+Course assignments focus on workflow modeling in systems design, including assessment of current-state workflow and design of future-state workflow.
+Through this course, students have the opportunity to apply workflow design best practices to support the implementation and optimization of electronic health records.

-Healthcare information technology and the implementation of electronic health records are foundational practices critical for success in project management.
-In this course, students learn the theory of health information technology project management and apply it to real-world experiences.
+Project management is the foundation of healthcare information technology and the implementation of electronic health records.
+In this course, students learn the foundational principles of health information technology project management and apply it to real-world experiences.
 Using project management software, students create a project management plan and schedule, and they control and close tasks related to a health informatics project.
-Through team projects and individual applications, students build skills and confidence that support the implementation of healthcare information technology to improve the quality of care and patient outcomes.
+Through projects and applications, students build skills and confidence that support the implementation of healthcare information technology to improve the quality of care and patient outcomes.

 Healthcare policy, including the American Recovery and Reinvestment Act (2009) and Meaningful Use demand that electronic documentation systems are interoperable, integrated, and effective.
 In this course, students explore the history, process, and methodology in evaluation of healthcare informatics.
 Through discussion of real-world practice that includes public health and community-based settings, students evaluate the impact of the implementation of information technology throughout the organization.
 Students create a plan for systems evaluation.
 Through individual applications, they build skills and confidence that support collaborative, interdisciplinary system evaluation plans to improve the effectiveness of care.